Accreditation step by step

 - the Eaquals Glossary

-The Questionnaire – submitted to Eaquals – is reviewed by the Director of Accreditation and Consultancy.
+The Questionnaire – submitted to Eaquals – is reviewed by the Director of Accreditation.
 The conclusion of the Self-Assessment form the basis of the language centre’s discussions with Eaquals about the next steps of the Accreditation process.
 Priorities and an action plan are agreed as well as the time framework to implement them.

 On-line consultancy is based on the outcome of Self-Assessment and is not limited to online calls and ad hoc help and support.
-It may also include extensive document revision and support in developing documentation e.g. course programmes, tests, CPD programmes, performance review procedures, etc. The scope of the online consultancy is agreed with the Director of Eaquals Accreditation and Consultancy.
+It may also include extensive document revision and support in developing documentation e.g. course programmes, tests, CPD programmes, performance review procedures, etc. The scope of the online consultancy is agreed with the Director of Eaquals Accreditation.

 Pre-inspection Advisory Visit is not mandatory but highly recommended.
 It is conducted by one of Eaquals senior inspectors.
 Its scope and focus relate to the findings from Self-Assessment conducted prior to the on-site Visit.
 The length of the Visit is determined by the size of the centre and the number of venues, and varies from one to three days.
 The aim of the Visit is to see ‘the institution in action’, assess implementation of the academic system and conduct class observations to make an informed decision whether a language centre is ready for the first inspection.
 The written report defines the time frame of the accreditation project and formulates action points i.e. what needs to be done before the inspection.
 It also includes suggestions for further improvement.

 First Inspection is carried out by two Eaquals inspectors who are familiar with the centre’s academic context and the result of the Advisory Visit (if applicable) as well as conclusions from Self-Assessment.
 The inspection report delivered by inspectors and moderated by the Accreditation Panel, includes a verdict statement, recommendations for further development, and if applicable requirements to meet Eaquals Quality Standards.

 Click here for the flowchart presenting the accreditation process